 Ask your local council about going on its waiting list for housing.

-If you rent privately, you may be able to get help paying a deposit through a rent deposit or guarantee scheme.
+You may be able to get help paying a deposit for a private rented home through a rent deposit or guarantee scheme.

-You can use a letting agency to help you find a home to rent.
-You have to pay fees and charges to the letting agency.
+You can use a letting agency to help you find a home to rent, but you will have to pay fees and charges.